The Simpsons Logo

 The Simpsons Logo History

 Although the Simpsons logo has become a recognizable pop culture symbol, it contains no complex elements – just the cartoon show’s name painted in bright colors.
 All wordmark versions use a simple sans-serif font, making the lettering recognizable and easy to read.
 They are lettering, one-of-a-kind letters created specifically for the cartoon series.
 They appear to float in the air, which goes well with the opening intro of the American animated sitcom.
-The colorful and visually light emblem fits the show, which has become a unique cultural phenomenon.
+The colorful, visually light emblem suits the show, which has become a unique cultural phenomenon.
 The authors of the project have shown their creativity in everything from character development to the design of the inscription “The Simpsons.”

 What is The Simpsons?